sirosen/texthooks/README.md

 These are directional formatting characters which can be used to construct text with unexpected or unclear semantics.
-For example, in programming languages which allow bidirectional text in statements, `True = ייִדיש` can be written with right-to-left reversal to mean that the variable `ייִדיש` is assigned a value of `True`.
+For example, in programming languages which allow bidirectional text in statements, `"X" = ייִדיש` can be written with right-to-left reversal to mean that the variable `ייִדיש` is assigned a value of `"X"`.

 ## CHANGELOG